 Dogs, like some children, are often eager to play and have fun even though they may be tired.

-When dogs (like people) are tired t is easier for them to get into trouble, so try and make sure they have plenty of rest.
+When dogs (like people) are tired, it is easier for them to get into trouble, so try and make sure they have plenty of rest.

 Make your dog like water or go for a swim.

 I have seen people pick up their dogs and throw them in.
-Please DO NOT do this as even if your dog wants scared of water before.
+Please DO NOT do this even if your dog wasn’t scared of water before.
 The chances are he is now.

 It is important that you do not force them to go into the water.